 Cash back websites

-Websites like Ebates pay you to shop as you normally would online.
+Websites like Rakuten, formerly known as Ebates, pay you to shop as you normally would online.
 Sign up is free, and to earn money back, you’ll need to go through their online portal before shopping at over 2,500 different online retailers.
-Ebates gets a little commission for sending you to their partner stores, and they give you a little kickback as a thank you.
+Rakuten gets a little commission for sending you to their partner stores, and they give you a little kickback as a thank you.